apache/pekko-management/integration-test/marathon-api/README.md

-Your Akka Cluster on DC/OS
+Your Pekko Cluster on DC/OS
 ==========================

 Prerequisites